fortymorgan/rpsls-game/README.md

 ### Sound on messages

-Need to add sound on incoming messages.
+Add a sound on incoming messages.

 ### Mute sounds

-Need to add an ability to mute all game sounds.
+Add an ability to mute all game sounds.

 ## How to develop
 To run the project locally first you need to install the dependencies: